 The Bodhisatta was once a tree fairy.
 The king and everyone in his court were terribly wicked, and as a result, society collapsed.
 People were robbed by the king’s men in the daytime and by bandits at night.
-They feared the king so much they hid in forests like wild animals during the day, leaving the villages abandoned.
+People feared the king so much they hid in forests like wild animals during the day, leaving the villages abandoned.

 The Bodhisatta got an annual tribute of one thousand coins from the king, so he thought he might be able to convince him to change his ways.
 One night the Bodhisatta floated into the royal bedchamber, emitting a bright light and announcing himself as the god of the Malabar ebony tree.
 He told the king that careless rulers like him will meet destruction in this life and be reborn in hell in the next.
 He should go out and see the suffering he’d created; this would motivate him to reform.
-The king was moved by the Bodhisatta’s words and the next day he put his advisors in charge and set out in disguise with his chaplain to see people in the countryside.
+The king was moved by the Bodhisatta’s words, and the next day he put his advisors in charge and set out in disguise with his chaplain to visit people in the countryside.